Published: May 18, 2022 • Updated: January 14, 2023 • 2 min read

 Code Retreats is a programming community that encourages throwing away first drafts.
 Starting over can be helpful when you’re learning a new technique or trying to improve.

-If something doesn’t feel right, you can throw it away.
+If something doesn’t feel right, you can throw it away!
 You don’t have to keep trying something that isn’t working.
-Persistent not-working is often a fantastic indicator that an approach is flawed.
+Persistent not-working is often a valuable indicator that an approach is flawed.

-Conversely, I’ve argued that when building, the best thing you can do is get it working, then make it well-factored.
+Conversely, I’ve argued that when building, the best thing you can do is get it working, then make it pretty and well-factored.

-For me, this means getting the interactions working, and then applying the design.
-I don’t solve both problems well at the same time.
+For me, this means getting the interactions working, and then applying the design and cleaning up.

-First, create a branch with a memorable name, like
+remote.
+Make sure the branch has a memorable name, like

-Many times, when I succeed at building something on my second or third attempt, I realize that I need some of those commits again.
-When I have them, and they’re well-named and small, I can cherry-pick them onto my branch.
+Many times, when I succeed at building something on my second or third attempt, I realize some of those commits from a previous attempt would be useful to have again.
+When I’ve saved them, and they’re well-named and small, I can cherry-pick them onto my current branch.

 $ git cherry-pick <sha-of-useful-commit>

 When you’re stuck and ask for help, it’s always better to bring something to work with.
-In my experience, senior people love to critique and have less patience starting from scratch.
+Senior people who are helping love to critique but have less patience being asked to start from scratch.

-Even if they start your pairing session with “this is bad, let’s start over”, you’re showing that you’ve done the work and aren’t waiting to be rescued.
+Even if they start your pairing session with “this is bad: let’s start over”, you’re showing that you’ve done some work and aren’t waiting to be rescued.

 And with an existing implementation, your pair might be able to teach you something or more quickly arrive at the right answer by seeing your wrong one.
 As they say, “the fastest way to get the right answer to a question is to post the wrong answer on the internet.”

 How do you approach starting over?
-Let me know in the comments.
+Let me know on Twitter.